Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-optimize/api-reference.md

 ## updatePropositions

 This API dispatches an Event for the Edge network extension to fetch decision propositions, for the provided decision scopes array, from the decisioning services enabled in the Experience Edge.
-The returned decision propositions are cached in-memory in the Optimize SDK extension and can be retrieved using `getPropositions(for:_:)` API.
+The returned decision propositions are cached in-memory in the Optimize SDK extension and can be retrieved using `getPropositions` API.

 {% tabs %}
 {% tab title="iOS — Swift" %}